AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-24/overview.md

 1. **ACSD-45168**: Fixes the issue where SEO-friendly URLs are not generated for products that have *url_key* attributes overridden on the store-view level.
 1. **ACSD-46617**: Fixes the issue where the **[!UICONTROL Continue to Checkout]** button is greyed out even if the subtotal is greater than the configured *Minimum Order Amount*.
 1. **ACSD-46770**: Fixes the issue where admin order emails are sent even when the *Email order confirmation* is unchecked.
-1. **ACSD-46865**: Fixes the issue where the Shipment and Credit Memo grid is not populated when asynchronous indexing is enabled.
+1. **ACSD-46865**: Fixes the issue where the [!UICONTROL Shipment and Credit Memo] grid is not populated when asynchronous indexing is enabled.
 1. **ACSD-47004**: Fixes the issue where VAT is not applied to a billing address without a VAT ID.
 1. **ACSD-47079**: Fixes the issue where composite products (bundle, grouped, and configurable) stock status are not updated when sub-product stock status changes via REST API POST /rest/V1/inventory/source-items.
 1. **ACSD-47137**: Improves the loading speed of the image gallery when the pub/media folder is very big.